1 - Overview

 • Restart: Restart a running cluster

-• Service status synchronization: Can query current server status and synchronize to the Console
+• Service status synchronization: Retrieve the current server status and synchronize it to the Console

-• Parameter management: Can view and modify service configuration parameters
+• Parameter management: View and modify service configuration parameters

 • Add Broker Node: Add a Broker Node

-• If configured as a cluster, the Add Broker Node button is displayed
+• When configured as a cluster, the Add Broker Node button is displayed

 Table.
 Event Streams status information and additional features

-Event Streams list page you can view the detailed information of the selected resource and, if necessary, edit the information.
+Event Streams List page allows you to view detailed information of the selected resource and, if necessary, edit the information.

 CategoryDetailed description